joelchan/notes/discourse-graph/claims/CLM - Prevailing incentives in academia are bad for science.md

         - [[@fortnowViewpointTimeComputer2009]]

-            - Discusses (mostly from personal experience) the issues with a conference-driven publication culture, including deadline-driven, [[least-publishable unit]] stuff, possibly [[short-termism]] too
+            - Discusses (mostly from personal experience) the issues with a conference-driven publication culture, including deadline-driven, [[least-publishable unit]]

         - [[@bengioTimeRethinkPublication2020]]

         - [[@johnMeasuringPrevalenceQuestionable2012]]

-            - Approximately 50% of psychologists have engaged in [[Questionable Research Practices]] (short of falsifying data) at least once (p.
-527)
+            - Approximately 50% of psychologists have engaged in [[Questionable Research Practices]]

                 - ((7ia6XJRBw))